containers/podman.io/docs/commands/podman-manifest/podman-manifest-add.md

 Multiple transports are supported:

 **docker://**_docker-reference_ _(default)_
 An image in a registry implementing the "Docker Registry HTTP API V2".
-By default, uses the authorization state in `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(podman login)`.
+By default, uses the authorization state in `$XDG_RUNTIME_DIR/containers/auth.json`, which is set using `(commands/podman login)`.
 If the authorization state is not found there, `$HOME/.docker/config.json` is checked, which is set using `(docker login)`.

     $ podman manifest add mylist:v11 docker://quay.io/username/myimage